Leland Turbo: The first agent eliminated from Cars 2

 Who is Leland Turbo?

-Leland Turbo is a British spy belonging to the same intelligence network as Finn McMissile.
-He appears at the beginning of the film, attempting to send Finn a transmission containing sensitive information about an offshore facility controlled by the lemons.
+Leland Turbo is a British spy belonging to the same intelligence universe as Finn McMissile.
+He appears at the very beginning of the film, attempting to send Finn a transmission warning him that he has discovered sensitive information on site; according to community notes, this information concerns an offshore facility linked to the "lemons" (villains).

 Visually, Leland is a car with a rather retro GT style (1960s), not a modern compact.
-Character references describe him as a fictional model such as a 1965 Runwell Type SR, with a design often compared to a Jaguar E-Type.
-His color is generally given as maroon/burgundy.
-If you're interested in new generation racers, also discover Ryan "Inside" Laney.
+Character-related references describe him as a fictional model of the 1965 Runwell Type SR type, with a design often compared to a Jaguar E-Type.
+His color is usually given as maroon/burgundy.
+If you are interested in the new generation of racers, also discover Ryan “Inside” Laney.

 The Mission and Opening Scene

-Leland infiltrates an oil rig serving as a cover for the lemons' organization.
-Before being neutralized, he records a video transmission for Finn, to alert him to what is brewing and the danger of the base.
+Leland infiltrates an oil platform serving as a cover for the lemons' organization.
+Before being neutralized, he records a video transmission for Finn, to alert him about what is brewing and the danger of the base.

-When Finn arrives, Leland has already been eliminated: he is found crushed and compacted into a cube, proof that he was captured and then destroyed by the lemons.
+When Finn arrives on site, Leland has already been eliminated: he is found crushed and compacted into a cube, proving that he was captured and then destroyed by the lemons.
 This discovery contributes to making the film's opening particularly tense.
-To equip aspiring little spies, check out Cars school pencil cases.
+To equip young aspiring spies, take a look at Cars school pencil cases.

 Narrative Role

-Although he appears for only a few moments, Leland Turbo acts as a trigger:
+Although he only appears for a few moments, Leland Turbo plays a trigger role:

 - he signals the existence of the enemy base,